shanamatthews/static-site-generator/posts/week-notes-3-19-23.md

 ### Articles I liked this week

 - [Automatic Machine Knitting of 3D Meshes](https://textiles-lab.github.io/publications/2018-autoknit/).
 Highly relevant to my interests.
 Is there code I can run?
 I haven't dug in enough to find it yet.
+- [Bruce Rabin's Managing Stress For Enhanced Health](https://www.cmu.edu/osher/publications/weekly-essentials/covid-19/online-events-and-lectures/stress-relief.html).
+I did in fact take the time to watch all 8 parts of this series.
+I'm always interested in basic, science-based ways of improving your life and this extremely no-hype video series fit perfectly.
+Advice was basic, but easy to implement, like deep breathing, short meditations, and journaling.

 ### Podcasts